-Is based on the novel of the same name by Patricia Highsmith.
-There are an additional four novels which follow "The Talented Mr. Ripley", they are "Ripley Underground", "Ripley's Game", "The Boy Who Followed Ripley", and "Ripley Under Water".
+Is based on a novel of the same name by Patricia Highsmith.
+There are also four novels which follow "The Talented Mr. Ripley" named: "Ripley Underground," "Ripley's Game," "The Boy Who Followed Ripley," and finally "Ripley Under Water."

 Jude Law learned to play the saxophone and Matt Damon learned to play the piano for this film.
-Damon's training enabled him to recreate the proper keyboard fingering; however, the music heard in the film is played by Sally Heath (the Bach) and Gabriel Yared (the Vivaldi).
+However while Damon's training enabled him to recreate the proper keyboard fingering the music heard in the film is played by Sally Heath (the Bach) and Gabriel Yared (the Vivaldi).

 Fausto and Dickie (and Tom, later) sing "Tu Vuo' Fa' L'Americano," a humorous song about an Italian man in the 50s who wants to imitate the American lifestyle he sees in the movies.
 But American food doesn't do him any good and in the end, the money he spends comes from his mother's purse.